scottvieira/Documentation/source/manual.md

 `Date.format = 'dd-mm-yyyy';`

 ### Number formatting
-Currently all numbers in CORAL are in the default en_US 2 decimals.
-This can be adjusted by the following:
+Currently, all numbers in Coral are in the default format:

+    - en_US
+    - 2 decimals

+This patchs allows to define how numbers should be parsed and displayed in Coral.

-Install the php-intl package.
+First of all, install the php-intl package.

 The configuration takes place in common/configuration.ini, as such: